Your privacy rights with the police, special investigation services and judicial authorities

 Are you unable to arrive at a solution with the DPO as well?
 Then you can lodge a complaint with the Dutch DPA.

-Question or complaint regarding special investigation service
+Question or complaint regarding special investigation services

 Are you unable to work it out with the DPO or the privacy officer?
 Then you can lodge a complaint with the Dutch DPA.